kranthikumar-2k25/my-cyber-journey/MASTER_CONCEPTS.md

-# MASTER CONCEPTS LOG (Day 1 to Day 34)
+# MASTER CONCEPTS LOG (Day 1 to Day 37)
 *This is my long-term memory bank.
 The daily quiz pulls from this list.*

 > **INSTRUCTION FOR AI:**
 > Read this entire file carefully.
-This is the student's complete knowledge base from Day 1 to Day 34.
+This is the student's complete knowledge base from Day 1 to Day 37.
 Do not repeat topics already covered.
 Use this to generate daily quizzes, track progress, and continue the curriculum exactly where we left off.

 *NOTE: Days 1-17 are reconstructed.
 Adjust day numbers to match my real journey.*
 *NOTE: Day 22 was skipped (busy day).
+No concepts added.*
+*NOTE: Day 35 was skipped (rest day).
 No concepts added.*

 ---